nsi-iff/should-dsl/docs/contributing.rst

 `Log in Github <https://github.com/login>`_, go to `Should-DSL's project page`_, click **Fork** button.

-2) Add the changes your fork
+2) Add the changes to your fork
 ============================

-After forking the project, you will have a should-dsl project under you account.
+After forking the project, you will have a should-dsl project under your account.

 Clone it, add your changes, commit, commit and push.